 All student organization funds must be deposited with the University.
 The University disburses funds through the normal requisition process.
 All requisitions must have the signature of the organization's advisor and the Vice President for Student Services.
-Proceeds from the sale of yearbook advertising and school newspaper advertising must be handled through the Student Accounts Office.
 No organization or club is permitted to solicit advertising or contributions without the written permission of the University administration.